David di Donatello for Best Directorial Debut

-The David di Donatello for Best Directorial Debut (David di Donatello per il miglior esordio alla regia), known as the David di Donatello per il miglior regista esordiente prior to 2023, is a film award presented annually by the Accademia del Cinema Italiano (ACI, Academy of Italian Cinema) to recognize the outstanding feature-film directorial debut of a film director who has worked within the Italian film industry during the year preceding the ceremony.
-The award was first handled out in 1982.
+The David di Donatello for Best Directorial Debut (David di Donatello per il miglior esordio alla regia), known as the David di Donatello for Best New Director (David di Donatello per il miglior regista esordiente) prior to 2023, is a film award presented annually since 1982 by the Accademia del Cinema Italiano (ACI, Academy of Italian Cinema) to recognize the outstanding feature-film directorial debut of a film director who has worked within the Italian film industry during the year preceding the ceremony.
 Nominees and winners are selected via runoff voting by all members of the Accademia.

 Winners and nominees

 Below, winners are listed first in the colored row, followed by other nominees.

 Luciano De Crescenzo won in 1985 for Così parlò Bellavista.

 Enrico Montesano won in 1986 for A me mi piace.

 Francesca Archibugi won in 1989 for Mignon Has Come to Stay.

 Alessandro D'Alatri won in 1991 for Red American.

 Sergio Rubini won in 1991 for The Station.

 Massimo Scaglione won in 1992 for Angeli a Sud.

 Maurizio Zaccaro won in 1992 for Where the Night Begins.

 Mario Martone won in 1993 for Death of a Neapolitan Mathematician.

 Simona Izzo won in 1994 for Sentimental Maniacs.

 Paolo Virzì won in 1995 for Living It Up.

 Mimmo Calopresti won in 1996 for The Second Time.

 Roberta Torre won in 1998 for To Die for Tano.

 Luciano Ligabue won in 1999 for Radiofreccia.

 Daniele Vicari won in 2003 for Maximum Velocity (V-Max).

 Saverio Costanzo won in 2005 for Private.

 Fausto Brizzi won in 2006 for Notte prima degli esami.

 Kim Rossi Stuart won in 2007 for Along the Ridge.

+Paola Cortellesi won in 2024 with There's Still Tomorrow.